“You must be hungry,” says my husband.

 “Perfect,” he says.
 “Let’s try that place on Second Avenue.”

 It is not his fault that he thinks of steaks when I’d rather him think of codes.
 My husband wasn’t raised to think in terms of codes.
 He is a good man, born in the Midwest and literal as a bucket of snow.
 He says what he feels and expects others to do the same, Meanwhile I am a Southerner and therefore ruined by ambiguity.

 There is also this: that everyone he loves is still alive.

 Why the code at all?
-Why not simply speak to my husband an adult?
+Why not simply speak to my husband like an adult?
 Other than grief itself, which has made me starved for things I should not want, I have no valid reason.